A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Introduction

 \section{Introduction}

 Many flavors of numerical methods for computing the solution to an initial value problem exist.
-Usually, this is achieved in a sequential way, in the sense that an approximation of the solution at time-step comes from propagating an approximation at an earlier point in time with some numerical method that depends on the time-step size.
-Nowadays, parallelization of these algorithms in the temporal domain is gaining more and more attention due to growing number of available resources, parallel hardware and, recently, more and more mathematical approaches.
-First theories and proposals of parallelizing this process emerged in the 60s~\cite{firstpint} and got real attention after the \textit{Parareal} paper was published in 2001~\cite{parareal}.
-As one of the key ideas, Parareal introduced coarsening in time to reduce the impact of the sequential nature of time stepping.
+Usually, this is achieved in a sequential way, in the sense that an approximation of the solution at the time-step comes from propagating an approximation at an earlier point in time with some numerical method that depends on the time-step size.
+Nowadays, parallelization of these algorithms in the temporal domain is gaining more and more attention due to the growing number of available resources, parallel hardware, and, recently, more and more mathematical approaches.
+First theories and proposals of parallelizing this process emerged in the 60s~\cite{firstpint} and got significant attention after the \textit{Parareal} paper was published in 2001~\cite{parareal}.
+As one of the key ideas, \textit{Parareal} introduced coarsening in time to reduce the impact of the sequential nature of time-stepping.

 Parallel-in-Time (PinT) methods have been shown to be useful for quite a range of applications and we refer to the recent overview in~\cite{OngEtAl2020} for more details.
-The research area is full of new ideas\footnote{https://parallel-in-time.org/references/}, with many covered in the seminal work '50 Years of Time Parallel Time Integration'~\cite{50y}.
-However, while the theoretical analysis is rather advanced, only a few actual, parallel implementations on modern high-performance computing systems exist.
+The research area is very active~\cite{pint_ref}, with many covered in the seminal work '50 Years of Time Parallel Time Integration'~\cite{50y}.
+However, while the theoretical analysis is rather advanced, only a few parallel implementations on modern high-performance computing systems exist.
 Notable exceptions are the implementations of multigrid reduction in time~\cite{MGRIT,xbraid-package,HahneEtAl2020}, the parallel full approximation scheme in space and time~\cite{EmmettMinion2012,pfasst_code,Speck2019}, and the revisionist integral deferred correction method~\cite{RIDC}.